slo-sleuth/slo-sleuth.github.io/Apple/iOS_BFU_Extractions.md

  - [*]: Booting...
  ```

-IMPORTANT: _If the phone is locked and the passcode is unknown, press and hold the volume up and volume down buttons while the exploit as soon as the exploit indicates it is booting.
+IMPORTANT: _If the phone is locked and the passcode is unknown, press and hold the volume up and volume down buttons as soon as the exploit indicates it is booting.
 This will cause the phone to boot into Diagnostics mode.
 If you miss diagnostics mode, re-run the checkra1n._

 NOTE: _If you have the passcode, you can let the phone boot normally._